-Your soldier has chosen to look into there soul and share this with you.
+Your soldier has chosen to look into their soul and share with you.
 When they delve into this abyss they experience it for the first time as well as you.
 In combat we have to compartmentalize all of the horrors of war due to our inability to process it, to do otherwise would get us killed.

 They may blame themselves, guilt of surviving and leaving your battle buddy behind is a crippling cycle of incrimination and damnation.